 Businesses that operate within Michigan are required to register for one or more tax-specific identification numbers, licenses or permits, including income tax withholding, sales and use tax (seller’s permit), and unemployment insurance tax.
 Contact the Michigan Department of Treasury Business Taxes website for more information about business registration and your tax obligations.

-Michigan Workers’ Compensation Insurance Requirements and Forms
+Michigan Builders License Insurance and Workers’ Compensation Requirements

 Michigan Contractor License Search and Verification